osmphp/framework/doc/95-development-basics/02-concepts.md

 it will be handled with described method.
 If at least one symbol is not matched, it will return error "404 - page not found".

-Example of route definition in Dubysa:
+Example of route definition in Osm:

        'GET /show' => [
             'class' => Web::class,